lilab-bcb/cumulus/docs/command_line.rst

 and follow the pop-up instructions to set up your Google cloud account.

-Run Terra workflows
+Run workflows on Terra
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**alto run** runs a Terra method.
+**alto terra run** submits workflows to Terra for execution.
 Features:

 - Uploads local files/directories in your inputs to a Google Cloud bucket updates the file paths to point to the Google Cloud bucket.

    Your sample sheet can point to local file paths.
-In this case, ``alto run`` will take care of uploading directories smartly (e.g. only upload necessary files in BCL folders) and modifying the sample sheet to point to a Google Cloud bucket.
+In this case, ``alto terra run`` will take care of uploading directories smartly (e.g. only upload necessary files in BCL folders) and modifying the sample sheet to point to a Google Cloud bucket.

 - Creates or uses an existing workspace.

 - Uses the latest version of a method unless the method version is specified.

-**alto cromwell run** runs on a chosen backend.
-Features:

-- Uploads local files/directories in your inputs to an appropriate location depending on backend chosen and updates the file paths to point to the bucket information.

-- Uses the method parameter to pull in appropriate worflow to import and run.

 Options
 +++++++